capsule-org/alchemy-aa-capsule-pregen-example/README.md

 ### Wallet Shares

-For this simple example, we store the userShare string in a JSON file.
+For this simple example, the `userShare` string is stored in a JSON file.
 However, best practice is to store this securely in a database.

 > **Warning:** The wallet share is sensitive content encoded in base64.
-We recommend encrypting it before storing, following best practices.
+We recommend encrypting it before storing, [following best practices](https://docs.usecapsule.com/integration-guides/wallet-pregeneration#storing-and-managing-user-share).

 ### Custom Sign Message